getindata/flink-http-connector/README.md

 - When `sink.delivery-guarantee` is `at-least-once` (default): Failed requests are retried automatically.
 - When `sink.delivery-guarantee` is `none`: Failed requests are logged but not retried.

+##### Network errors (IOException)
+Network-level failures (e.g. connection timeouts, connection refused) are treated as transient errors by the sink, equivalent to receiving a retry-code HTTP response:
+- With `at-least-once`: the affected request is re-queued and retried automatically.
+- With `none`: the request is dropped and the error is logged, consistent with how other transient errors are handled under `none` delivery guarantee.

+Note that this differs from the lookup source, which uses resilience4j to retry IOExceptions synchronously at the HTTP call level before returning, regardless of any delivery guarantee setting.

 ##### Performance implications
 Choosing between `at-least-once` and `none` has a direct impact on throughput and memory usage: